-Analyse the video as you would a patient's sample (Note: results can only be entered using the UK NEQAS Grading Scheme - click on the 'i' for information or visit http://www.cmft.nhs.uk/uknegasrepsci.aspx
+Analyse the video as you would a patient's sample (Note: results can only be entered using the UK NEQAS Grading Scheme - click on the 'i' for information or see Appendix 3.

 Enter the results at the top right hand corner of the page.
 Click forward and repeat on other samples.